 Ghee also scores over butter.
 It is more concentrated than butter, so you’d need less of it to achieve the same level of flavor.
 This means you should be able to cook with less too.
 Ghee also has a higher smoking point than butter, making it a healthier choice if you plan to cook at high temperatures.24

 Never go overboard with ghee consumption, though, because it is, at the end of the day, a saturated fat.
 In fact, some experts even maintain it should be avoided.
 For instance, the British Heart Foundation suggests swapping clarified butter and animal fats for unsaturated fats like those in olive oil.25Those with dairy allergies or lactose intolerance may also have trouble using this fat.
 The bottom line?
-Stick to a minimum and use cautiously so you can reap the benefits.
+Practice moderation so you can reap the benefits.

 How Much Fat Can You Have?